New York State Income Taxes: the Complete Guide for Expats

 New York’s Department of Taxation and Finance requires residents, part-year residents, and certain nonresidents with New York-sourced income to file state taxes.

-New York defines residents as those who maintain:
+New York defines residents as those who:

 Group A includes those who: